 It is fairly common knowledge that due to legal reasons betting on Cricket in India isn’t the easier leisure activity in the world.
 To have any idea of just how awkward cricket betting in India is, try finding an online bookmaker who will accept Indian Rupees – it isn’t easy, I promise you.

-Depositing money to a bookmaker from within India is difficult, there are some 20 online bookmakers listed on this site, and out of all of them, only one will actually accept Indian Rupees.
-The one bookmakers who accept Indian Rupees, is Bet365.
+Depositing money to a bookmaker from within India is difficult, there are some 20 online bookmakers listed on this site, and finding one that accepts Rupees is practically impossible.

-This doesn’t mean you can’t open accounts with other bookmakers.
-As long as you are comfortable betting in another currency, ie, Euros, US Dollars, or GP Pounds, etc, then it is possible to open an account with any online bookmaker.
-It will cost you slightly more though, as to do it this way will mean getting money exchanged
+The best way to by-pass this is too use an e-wallet, thus way you can deposit in Rupees and open an account in one of the bookmakers favoured currencies, ie, Euros, US Dollars, or GP Pounds, etc. Using this method it is possible to open an account with any online bookmaker.
+It might cost you slightly more though, as to do it this way will mean getting money exchanged

-The two main companies that do this are Skrill or Neteller.
+The main companies that offer e-wallet services are Paypal, Skrill and Neteller.
 Bookmakers will accept customers opening accounts via one of these e-wallets, and by using them it is far easier to exchange money into your required currency.

 For example, you can deposit Rupees into your e-wallet, and then within your e-wallet you exchange your Rupees into another currency, Euros, GB Pounds Sterling, etc. Once you have done that, you simply deposit into the bookmakers account using one of the accepted currencies.